julian-molina/Documentation/docs/_includes/charting_space/viewport.md

 <!--------------------------------------------- CONTENT starts -->

+The viewport offers a visual environment in which you may see, analyze and go over every piece of data involved in the process of trading cryptocurrencies:

+* Live and historic market data;
+* Data crunched in the form of indicators;
+* The specific effects of the rules you will program into your strategies, and how strategies behave during testing and live trading sessions.

 At this point, the system supports one viewport only.
 Think of the viewport as a huge drawing board.
 You may have lots of information plotted on different parts of the viewport.
 You may move the viewport around and zoom in to focus on specific charts.

 The information that is out of focus, that is, out of the visible screen, is not read nor rendered graphically, thus, does not consume resources.